Bridgeport Water Quality at a Glance

 System compliance: Regular lead and copper monitoring shows levels below EPA action limits throughout the Greater Bridgeport System

-Testing resources: Contact Aquarion’s Water Quality Department at 1-800-832-2373 for water quality testing information
+Testing resources: Contact Aquarion’s Water Quality Department at 1-800-832-2373 for water quality testing information specific to your property

 Are there water restrictions in Bridgeport?